top of page

 THIS IS THE

 Young girls are dropping out of sports at twice the rate of boys, often due to challenges they feel are theirs alone.
-Yet countless professional sportswomen have faced - and overcome - the same obstacles.
+Yet countless professional sportswomen have faced, and overcome, the same obstacles.
 However, their stories never reach young girls.

 Wall of Will is changing that by making these role models impossible to miss.